 Qualifying income requirement

-Only income from approved activities qualifies for reduced tax.
+Only income generated from approved activities qualifies for the 0 percent tax rate.

 Compliance with transfer pricing rules